-Moving data to remote servers
+Transferring data to and from remote servers

 SCP